wagiminator/CH32V003-GameConsole/README.md

 ![GameConsole_wiring.png](https://raw.githubusercontent.com/wagiminator/CH32V003-GameConsole/main/documentation/GameConsole_wiring.png)

 ## The CH32V003 Family of 32-bit RISC-V Microcontrollers
 The CH32V003 series is a collection of industrial-grade general-purpose microcontrollers that utilize the QingKe RISC-V2A core design supporting the RV32EC instruction set.
-These microcontrollers are equipped with various features such as a 48MHz system main frequency, 16KB flash, 2KB SRAM, wide voltage support, a single-wire serial debug interface, low power consumption, and an ultra-small package.
+These microcontrollers are equipped with various features such as a 48MHz system main frequency, 16KB flash, 2KB SRAM, 2.7V - 5.5V supply voltage support, a single-wire serial debug interface, low power consumption, and an ultra-small package.
 Additionally, the CH32V003 series includes a built-in set of components including a DMA controller, a 10-bit ADC, op-amp comparators, multiple timers, and standard communication interfaces such as USART, I2C, and SPI.

 ## OLED Display
 A low-cost SSD1306 4-pin I2C 128x64 pixels 0.96-inch OLED module is used as the display device.
 Make sure to acquire one with the correct pinout!